Adding Page & Audio

-There are several new options in the Toolset Bar.
+There are several new options in Toolset Bar.
 Also, you see the project info (name and device), and the middle of the panel now shows the pages of the project (in this case, just CoverA, as our project has only one page at the moment).
-Kwik creates the project folder and CoverA.psd is copied to the project folder.
-It is located here.
+Kwik creates the project folder, and CoverA.psd is copied to the project folder.
+It is placed under your Documents folder.

-As it is impossible to cover all the features in this article, I recommend you check Kwik Toolset chapter of this documents for refernce, we will focus only on a handful of features.
+As it is impossible to cover all the features in this article, I recommend you check Kwik Toolset chapter of this documents.
+We will focus only on a handful of features.

 please copy the audio files and page2.psd of afraid.zip to the project folder

-To create some suspense to our storybook, let’s add a background sound.
-In the first Toolset (called Project and Pages), select the Add Audio button.
+To create some suspense feel to our storybook, let’s add a background sound.
+In the first Toolset (called Project and Pages), select Add Audio button.

-Browse and point to the terror.mp3 file (this comes with the tutorial files), select the Short file and Play when page starts checkboxes.
+Browse and point to the terror.mp3 file (this comes with the tutorial files), select Short file checkbox, and Play when page starts checkbox.
 In the Controls box, select Loop forever.

 Switch to Components view